mmccoyd/hillside_dactyl_50/Readme.md

     which are nice for medium or smaller hands.

 [Cosmos](https://ryanis.cool/cosmos/) is a great generator for custom Dactyl
-    Manuform bodies that can do choc vertical but not horizontal spacing, though the bodies are larger than the Hillside;
+    Manuform bodies that can do choc vertical but gives thickness warnings for choc horizontal spacing.
-    it also offers a prebuilt option.
+It offers a prebuilt option and allows broad changes to board parameters.
+Including changing the position and angle of the entire thumb
+    cluster, with the select cluster and edit cluster controls, to make it more original Dactyl like or not.

 Two choc v1 boards with contoured body columns,
     though no home-row height variation, are the [juriform36](https://github.com/jurica/juriform36) and the